Bug report #9357

 As you can see with 2.0, I only ever see a small number of connections, but with 2.2 they just keep growing until they reach 100, and then the script hangs.
 I am closing my layers as I go in my script, so for some reason these connections are not closing once I am finished with the layers.

-#4 Updated by James Stott almost 6 years ago
+#4 Updated by James Stott about 6 years ago

 Have found this to be a good workaround: